lakotamm/one-line-firefox/README.md

 - Create a sub-folder named `chrome`.

-- Put this [`userChrome.css`](https://raw.githubusercontent.com/lakotamm/one-line-firefox/master/userChrome.css) into that folder (you can download this file by right-click and select _Save link as..._).
+- Put this file [`Linux/userChrome.css`](https://raw.githubusercontent.com/lakotamm/one-line-firefox/Linux/userChrome.css) (if you are using Linux) or this file [`Windows-10/11/userChrome.css`](https://raw.githubusercontent.com/lakotamm/one-line-firefox/Windows-10/11/userChrome.css) (if you are using Windows) into that folder (you can download this file by right-click and select _Save link as..._).

 - Restart Firefox